 Postgraduate Loans (PGL) (Northern Ireland)

-The Northern Ireland government has introduced a new postgraduate loan scheme for UK Nationals (and those with settled status in the UK) who have most recently been resident in Northern Ireland.
+The Northern Ireland government offers postgraduate loans to UK Nationals (and those with settled status in the UK) who have most recently been resident in Northern Ireland.

 Students from Northern Ireland